finance calculator

 Tips & cautions

-• If given both a percent and dollar figure, use the dollar to see the effective percent increase.
+• If your landlord quotes both a percentage and a new dollar amount, use the new amount in the Increase amount field to see the true effective percent.

 Worked examples